 From time to time we do publish articles which are longer than this 4000 word target.
 Sometimes it is not possible to make the argument within this limit - but we do need to be convinced that the additional material is necessary.

 All articles should have an abstract (100-200 words) and structured practitioner notes at the beginning.
 The aim of these notes is to help practitioners relate the work reported in the paper to their day to day activities as a teacher or trainer.
-They should take the form of three lists with three or four bullet points in each:
+As shown above they should take the form of three lists with three or four bullet points in each.

 What is already known about this topic